 - Learn the skill sets necessary to channel your energy in ways that benefit you, your loved ones, your chosen profession, and humankind.

-We offer seminars and workshops on a variety of health and wellness topics, including:
+We offer seminars and workshops on a variety of topics, including:

 - Aging as a Spiritual Practice